-This event began in 1980 as a 10K state agency race held during National Transportation Week.
-Individuals from different state agencies competed against each other to see what agency had the fastest runners.
-The event was begun by Robert Murphy who worked for the Agency of Transportation.
-It started with 23 participants and grew to 102 in 1985.
-In 1986 the race was changed to a 5K and there were 206 participants.
-George Plumb suggested to Bob that the race be opened up to include private businesses, other units of government and non-profit agencies and that it become a team type event.
-This was agreed to and the Governor’s Council on Physical Fitness and Sports agreed to be the sponsor.
-George became the director of the race.
-Walking was added in 1989 and in that year there were 335 runners and 189 walkers.
+This event began in 1980 as a Vermont state agency 10K running race held during National Transportation Week.
+Robert Murphy, who worked for the Agency of Transportation, conceived the idea and organized the event.
+Individuals from various state agencies competed with one another for friendly rivalry and boasting rights.
+The first race had 23 participants, and the participants increased each year.
+In 1985, 102 state employees participated.
+In 1986 the race was changed to a 5K and 206 state employees participated.
+George Plumb, a Vermont state employee and member of the Governor’s Council on Physical Fitness and Sports, suggested to Murphy that the race be opened up to include private businesses, other units of government and non-profit agencies and that it become a team type event.
+This was agreed to and the race title became Vermont Corporate Cup Challenge and State Agency Race.
+The Vermont Governor’s Council on Physical Fitness and Sports agreed to be the sponsor, with Plumb as director of the race.
+Walking was added in 1989, with 335 runners and 189 walkers participating that year.